 - Appropriate shoes

-Stuff small things like cards, hobby projects, or iPods in side-pockets for entertainment during down times.
+Stuff small things like cards or hobby projects for entertainment during down times.
 Aside from your Bible, avoid books.
 They weigh down your luggage.
-If you are an avid reader, download the Kindle application from Amazon.com to your mobile phone or computer and begin a computer-based library.
+If you are an avid reader, use an app like Kindle on your mobile phone or computer and begin a computer-based library.

 Whether it be keeping in contact with family and supporters, doing homework, or entertaining yourself during down times, a laptop is useful to have during DTS.
 Be sure you have the necessary padding to keep it safe during travel.
 If you bring it on outreach, be sure you know how to protect it from dust and power surges.
 ALWAYS back up your information more than you think you need to.